Skip to main content

 Before implementing a dual-region setup, ensure you understand the topic, the limitations of dual-region setup, and the general considerations of operating a dual-region setup.

-Active-active and active-passive
+Active-active vs active-passive

 Active-active and active-passive are standard setups used in dual-region configurations to ensure that applications remain available and operational in case of failures.